interledger/rafiki/docs/key-registry.md

 ### What is the key registry?

-A key registry is a list of keys stored by a client.
-A key is generated and added to the registry by a client and exposed publically at the path `/jwks.json` in anticipation of a grant request on an authorization server (AS).
+A key registry is a list of keys stored by a client that requires access to Open Payments resources protected by an authorization server (AS).
+A key is generated and added to the registry by a client and the client is represented by a [payment pointer](https://github.com/interledger/rafiki/blob/main/docs/glossary.md#payment-pointer).
+The payment pointer's associated key registry is exposed publically at the path `PAYMENT_POINTER/jwks.json` in anticipation of a grant request on an AS.

 ### What is the purpose of the key registry?

 The key registry allows an AS to verify that a client is who they say they are.
-Because a grant request is completed over multiple HTTP requests it is thus important for a client to provide a way to consistently identify itself across these requests to the AS.
+Because a grant request is completed over multiple signed HTTP requests it is thus important for a client to provide a way to consistently identify itself across these requests to the AS.

 ### How is this achieved?